mjoras/SCONE-PROTOCL/documents/charter.md

 These growth trends are likely to increase with new populations coming online on mobile-first markets.

 Mobile network operators continuously invest in network resources, including deployment of new generations or new bands of spectrum.
-Since spectrum is a limited and expensive resource operators often make use of flow-based traffic handling such as shaping of video traffic, especially when the network is highly loaded.
+Since spectrum is a limited and expensive resource, operators often make use of flow-based traffic handling such as shaping of video traffic, especially when the network is highly loaded.
 Operators cannot explicitly measure the degradation that shaping causes to end user quality of experience (QoE), making this approach open loop.

 Video traffic usually employs adaptive bitrate (ABR) schemes to dynamically adjust the video quality (and thus the data rate) in response to changing network conditions.